 Located on a peninsula in the heart of Budva, Stari Grad is an old walled city filled with winding alleys, outdoor cafes and restaurants, and boutique shops.
 Dating back over 2,500 years, it’s also one oldest preserved villages in the country.

 For a bird’s eye view of the area, take a stroll along the city walls.
-As you walk along the edge, you’ll have spectacular views of the mountains and ocean.
+As you walk along the edge, you’ll have spectacular views of the mountains and sea.

 1. Kotor Old City